Skip to main content

 }

 Sources are declared as normal in .pysa files.
 Instead of specifying sinks with a TaintSink annotation, however, PartialSink annotations are used to specify where each source needs to flow for the combined source rule.
-These PartialSink must reference the labels that were declared in multi_sink_labels:
+These PartialSink must reference the ones that were declared by the rule above:

 def requests.api.get(